 Breastfeeding: 15 Ways New Dads Can Help

 Today's dad plays an integral role in the breastfeeding relationship.
-In a 2009 survey, Bravado found that the vast majority of breastfeeding mothers (70%) came to their decision with input from their husband/partner.
+We found that a vast majority of breastfeeding mothers (70%) came to their decision with input from their husband/partner.

 Upshot: if you're a new dad, educate yourself about nursing!
 Here are 15 ways you can help your wife make the most of her nursing experience.

 1) Step up

 Don't presume your wife needs her mother's support more than yours.
 Nearly 57% of BBIC survey respondents cited husbands/partners as the most important influence in their lives as nursing moms.
 Just over 21% chose their mothers.
 So don't be shy; be an active participant in nursing.

 Don't forget to compliment her on her dedication to breastfeed.
 It'll help keep her motivated – during good times, as well as through sore nipples, mastitis, 3am feedings and other breastfeeding challenges.

 "My husband was super-supportive every step of the way.
 Without his support, I would have given up in the first week," said one survey respondent.